-greater is the harvest of spiritual virtues shown forth by him. … Man is, so to speak, unripe; the heat of the fire of suffering will mature him. … To attain eternal happiness one must suffer.
+greater is the harvest of spiritual virtues shown forth by him.”
+“Man is, so to speak, unripe: the heat of the fire of suffering will mature him. … To attain eternal happiness one must suffer.
 He who has reached the state of self-sacrifice has true joy.”
 As most people are suffering, one way or another, a great deal of the time, these words seem to fit all of us.
 They fit the pioneer in his trials; they fit the National Assembly members and committee members in their trials, just as real but of a different category; they fit the ill, the diseased, the poor, the downtrodden and abandoned.
 They give a glimpse of what life is all about, how to bear with it ourselves and help others to bear with it.

-“Whenever you recognize the fault of another,” ‘Abdu’l-Bahá says, “think of yourself: Ask yourself: ‘What are my imperfections?’ and try to overcome them.”
+“Whenever you recognize the fault of another,” ‘Abdu’l-Bahá says, “think of yourself!
+What are my imperfections?—and try to remove them.”
 “Contentment”, He says, “is real wealth.
 If one develops within himself the quality of contentment he will become independent.
 Contentment is the creator of happiness.
-When one is contented he does not care for either riches or poverty.
+When one is contented he does not care either for riches or poverty.
 He lives above the influence of them and is indifferent to them.
 When we were in Baghdad often with one pound of meat we served dinner to fifteen or twenty people.
-We cooked with it Persian stew and filled the pot with water so everyone could have a bowl of soup.
+We cooked with it Persian stew and filled the pot with water so everyone could have a bowl of thin soup.
 Notwithstanding this we were all very happy and thought that ours was the most delicious dinner.”

 In our teachings there is advice for all and for every occasion.
 It seems to me the following quotations from ‘Abdu’l-Bahá’s words apply equally to those elected to administrative bodies and individuals who find themselves in some position of importance—a pioneer, a Board member, a travelling teacher—as well as just the rank and file: “The ones in real

-authority are known by their humility and self-sacrifice and show no attitude of superiority over the friends.”
-“The very first test is that of rejoicing over the success of one’s neighbour, at which God rejoices.
-Only by such a sincere joy can the gifts of God descend unto a pure heart … by assisting in the success of another servant in the Cause, does one in reality lay the foundation for one’s own success and aspirations …” “The friends must be prepared to efface themselves at all times … seeking the approval of men is many times the cause of imperilling the approval of God.”
-“Let the servant be known by his deeds, by his life.
-To be approved by God alone should be one’s aim.”
+authority are known by their humility and self-sacrifice and show no attitude of superiority over the friends.” “… the very first test—that of rejoicing over the success of their neighbour, at which God rejoices.
+Only by such a sincere joy can the gift of God descend unto a pure heart.”
+By assisting in the success of another servant in the Cause does one in reality lay the foundation for one’s own success and aspirations.”
+“The friends must be prepared to efface themselves at all times.
+Seeking the approval of men is many times the cause of imperilling the approval of God.”
+“Let the servant be known by his deeds, by his life!
+To be approved of God alone should be one’s aim.”
 “Ambitions are an abomination before the Lord.”

-Sometimes pioneers who have given years of faithful service in the land of their adoption not only get tired and discouraged but get exasperated because they feel that those they have taught, often a whole national community they have established, do not show them enough respect for their services or pay enough attention to their advice.
-Yet all parents know that as their children grow up they pay them less respect and follow their advice less often!
+Sometimes pioneers who have given years of faithful service in the land of their adoption not only get tired and discouraged, but get exasperated because they feel that those they have taught, often a whole national community they have established, do not show them enough respect for their services or pay enough attention to their advice.
+Yet all parents know that as their children grow up, they pay them less respect and follow their advice less often!
 Why should they be surprised if their spiritual children follow the same pattern?